rackerlabs/support-how-to/content/cloud-orchestration/building-cloud-orchestration-templates.md

       image: Ubuntu 14.04 LTS (Trusty Tahr) (PVHVM) (Orchestration)
 ```

 This template specifies `my_server` as the name of the resource and an OpenStack Nova server as the type of resource.
-Then the template lists the properties of the server, in this case, the image and the flavor.
+Then the template lists the properties of the server.
+In this case, the properties listed are the server's flavor and image.

 **Note:** A `resource` can be specified only once.